-This document describes modifications made to the original R. Weiss FORTRAN code developed to model the outgassing properties of the initial LIGO beamtubes[1].
-The code was ported to MathematicaTM.
-Much of the original FORTRAN structure was replaced by native Mathematica functions for the manipulation of matrices and arrays[2].
-This sped up the code performance to allow many-week runs starting with an initial step size set by the system time constant, $\sim \frac{volume}{(pumpingspeed)}$ .
+This document describes a series of modifications made to the MathematicaTM code to speed up the solve time.
+Much of the original FORTRAN structure was replaced by native MathematicaTM functions for the manipulation of matrices and arrays [3].
+These modifications increased the code performance to allow many-week runs starting with an initial step size set by the system time constant, $\sim \frac{volume}{(pumpingspeed)}$.